 Speakers College 1: Stronger ties.
 Connect to yourself, your audience and bookers more easily.

-David Martins training workshop for speakers is based around a very simple tool that he created called Speak-the-Rainbow™, a fun and original method using the seven colors of the rainbow to explain what speakers need to connect with their audience: red emotions, orange energy, yellow joy, green hope, blue vision, indigo depth, and purple soul.
+Davids training workshop for speakers is based around a very simple tool that he created called Speak-the-Rainbow™, a fun and original method using the seven colors of the rainbow to explain what speakers need to connect with their audience: red emotions, orange energy, yellow joy, green hope, blue vision, indigo depth, and purple soul.

 Experienced speakers will see their content and delivery in a new light once they discover these elements and those that are just starting their journey to bigger stages will find this method brings them more poise, confidence, and impact as a speaker.
 It is also an excellent tool for reducing preparation time as it offers an easy to remember filter to assess a speech with.

-How to move faster in your speaking business with unexpected resources
+Philippe Boulanger: How to move faster in your speaking business with unexpected resources

-Philippe Boulanger is used to make decisions fast and to act as fast.
+Philippe’s specialties and expertise are hot news: innovation, artificial intelligence, disruption, growth, change and risk management by experimentation, to name just a few.
+Workng for companies such as Apple and Sony.
+Philipe is used to make decisions fast and to act as fast.
 There is an underlying mindset and behavior to understand in order to move fast.
 Philippe is going to unveil how you can benefit from his experience as a speaker.